About Gothenburg Culture Festival

 Did you know that Kulturkalaset for Kids is the largest cultural festival for kids in the Nordics?
 All of Trädgårdsföreningen will be filled with exciting things to do, all adapted to kids between the ages of 0-12 years.
-Of course your adult friends can come to!
-And we're not going to settle for just hosting activities in Trädgårdsföreningen, however.
+Of course your adult friends can come too!
+And we're not going to settle for just hosting activities in Trädgårdsföreningen.
 All around Gothenburg there will be lots of activities suitable for kids.

 Storytelling in loads of languages!

 To read with children doesn't just create a richer language - it also encourages unexplored questions and thoughts children might have.
-Since Gunilla Bergström's first book about Alfons Åberg came in the 1970s, there have been 25 more and they are still as popular.
+Since Gunilla Bergström's first book about Alfons Åberg was published in the 1970s, there have been 25 more and they are still as popular.

 Listen to "Godnatt, Alfons Åberg" (recommended age 2-6 years)

 ...in Somali Sun 20/8 at 17-17.30

 She has sold over 50 million albums and is one of the Arab world's biggest stars.
 Now the Lebanese queen of pop, Nawal El zoghbi, will come to Kulturkalaset.
 For three years in a row, at least one Arabic superstar has performed at Kulturkalaset.
 Now it's Nawal El Zoghbi's turn, or as her fans calls her, the Golden star.
 She rose to fame in the 90's and is still one of the most famous pop stars in the Arab world.
 Don't miss her performance at Götaplatsen on Saturday 19/8 at 21.30-23.
 The after party at Valand starts at 23 o'clock.